Consistency training III: An engineer's guide to the literature

 CPC.
 Consisteny training for SSL.
 Uses complex gridification for crops.

-and its follow-up Data-Efficient Image Recognition with Contrastive Predictive Coding (2020)
+Data-Efficient Image Recognition with Contrastive Predictive Coding

 ———————–